loagsword/IS601miniproject1-ACE/command.md

+- Pwd is used to print the current working directory It will print the full system path of the current directory
 - cp is used to copy files and directories.
 Cp -a … archive files
 Cp -f … force copy by removing the destination file if needed